What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Detention without trial is not a decision taken lightly and is governed by strict legal frameworks to ensure it is used appropriately.
 In Singapore, under Section 44 (1) of the Criminal Law (Temporary Provisions) Act (CLTPA), such a measure can be implemented in scenarios where:

-• Witness Safety: If the identity of a witness is compromised or if there is a credible threat against a witness who is crucial to the court case, the safety of the witness becomes a paramount concern.
+• Witness Safety: If a witness’s identity is compromised or if there is a credible threat against a crucial witness in the case, the witness’s safety becomes a paramount concern.
 The fear of retaliation can deter witnesses from testifying freely, which may obstruct justice.

 • Public Safety and Order: The detention order can only be issued if it is deemed necessary to maintain public safety, peace, and order.
 This is typically in cases where the accused poses a significant and ongoing threat to the community or specific individuals, such as witnesses.